Growth Metrics

 Pepsico (PEP) has disclosed Long-Term Debt Repayments for 17 consecutive years, with $837.0 million as the latest value for Q4 2025.

-- Long-Term Debt Repayments was $837.0 million for Q4 2025 at Pepsico, up from $702.0 million in the prior quarter.
+• Long-Term Debt Repayments for Q4 2025 was $837.0 million at Pepsico, up from $702.0 million in the prior quarter.

-- Pepsico's Long-Term Debt Repayments stood at $3.5 billion in 2021, then crashed by 197.51% to -$3.4 billion in 2022, then skyrocketed by 122.32% to $752.0 million in 2023, then soared by 33.38% to $1.0 billion in 2024, then dropped by 16.55% to $837.0 million in 2025.
+• Over 5 years, Long-Term Debt Repayments stood at -$7.3 billion in 2021, then surged by 111.03% to $805.0 million in 2022, then decreased by 6.58% to $752.0 million in 2023, then skyrocketed by 33.38% to $1.0 billion in 2024, then decreased by 16.55% to $837.0 million in 2025.